OpenAcousticDevices/AudioMoth-Live-App/README.md

 This will place a packaged version of the app and an installer for the platform this command was run on into the `/dist` folder.
 Note that to sign the binary in macOS you will need to run the command above as 'sudo'.
 The codesign application will retrieve the appropriate certificate from Keychain Access.

-For detailed usage instructions of the app itself and to download prebuilt installers of the latest stable version for all platforms, visit [AudioMoth Labs](https://www.openacousticdevices.info/labs).
+For detailed usage instructions of the app itself and to download prebuilt installers of the latest stable version for all platforms, visit the application page [here](https://www.openacousticdevices.info/live).

 ### Related Repositories ###
 * [AudioMoth USB Microphone firmware](https://github.com/OpenAcousticDevices/AudioMoth-USB-Microphone)